Our investment advantages

 - Sovereign status - this allows us to pay lower tax in some jurisdictions and is often favourably regarded by business partners.

-In combination, these "endowments", which stem from the way the Fund has been set up, optimise the Guardians' ability to generate superior investment returns for the Fund.
-These endowments are explained in more detail below.
+In combination, these advantages, which stem from the way the Fund has been set up, optimise the Guardians' ability to generate superior investment returns for the Fund.
+These advantages are explained in more detail below.

 Due to the long-term growth-oriented risk-return profile of the Fund, the Guardians are confident of adding many billions of dollars (in present day terms) to Government (and national) savings over coming decades.
 These are investment returns over and above the alternative Government saving option of reducing Government debt.